-15-Feb-2021: Your editor has been keeping a diary of the Coronavirus plague in Alne and how it compares to earlier such events.
+17-Apr-2021: Your editor has been keeping a diary of the Coronavirus plague in Alne and how it compares to earlier such events.
 This will doubtless form the basis for an article in a future edition of Alne Annals.
-Chapter 1, covering March to May 2020 can be seen by clicking here.
+Chapter 1, Chapter 2 and Chapter 3 can be seen by clicking the chapter.

 10-Sep-2020: Railway enthusiasts will be interested to learn that your editor has picked up a copy of the itinerary of the Branch Line Society's tour of Alne, Easingwold and the lines through Gilling to Kirkbymoorside and Malton which took place on 02-June-1957.
 There are photos and a commentary on this event in Alne Annals pages132/133.
 Click here if you want to read the detailed itinerary.
 It has been transferred from foolscap so you may need to increase your pdf zoom.